zulip/zulip/templates/zerver/help/restrict-editing-of-old-messages-and-topics.md

 # Restrict editing of old messages and topics

-If you are an administrator of a Zulip organization, you can easily change the time limit that your realm's users have to change their messages after sending them.
-Alternatively, you can choose to disable message editing for your realm users.
+If you are an administrator of a Zulip organization, you can easily change the time limit that your organization's users have to change their messages after sending them.
+Alternatively, you can choose to disable message editing for your organization users.

 {!go-to-the.md!} [Organization Settings](/#administration/organization-settings)